 New York targets deepfake porn through its revenge porn laws.
 The state expanded its current law to prohibit the nonconsensual distribution of a sexually explicit image of another, including images created or altered by digitization.
 For a conviction, the prosecutor must prove the defendant intended to harm the emotional, financial, or physical welfare of the depicted person.
 (N.Y.
 Penal Code § 245.15 (2025).)

 North Carolina has misdemeanor and felony penalties for unlawful disclosure of private sexual images, including those created or altered by AI, without affirmative consent from the identifiable, depicted person.
-Criminal penalties apply if the defendant disclosed the images with the intent of coercing, harassing, intimidating, demeaning, humiliating, or causing financial loss to the depicted person or to cause others to do so.
+Criminal penalties apply if the defendant disclosed the image with the intent of coercing, harassing, intimidating, demeaning, humiliating, or causing financial loss to the depicted person or to cause others to do so.
 (N.C.
 Gen. Stat. § 14-190.5A (2025).)

 South Dakota makes it a crime to knowingly sell or share, without consent, any image or recording of a person that's been manipulated to create a realistic but false image depicting the person as nude or engaging in a sexual act.
-To secure a conviction, the prosecution need only establish that the defendant's intent was self-gratification.
+To secure a conviction, the prosecution only needs to establish that the defendant's intent was self-gratification.
 A violation is a class 1 misdemeanor.
 However, felony penalties apply if the victim is younger than 18 and the defendant was 21 or older when the recording was made.
 (S.D.
 Codified Laws § 22-21-4 (2025).)

 Utah law prohibits the unlawful distribution of a counterfeit intimate image, defined as any visual depiction or computer-generated image created, edited, manipulated, or altered to depict the likeness of an identifiable individual.
 A person commits an offense by knowingly distributing a counterfeit image without the depicted person's knowledge and knowing it will cause emotional harm or distress to the depicted person.
 Felony and misdemeanor penalties apply.
 (Utah Code § 76-5b-205 (2025).)